MTG: Mapless Trajectory Generator with Traversability Coverage for Outdoor Navigation: APPROACH

-Given the embeddings $\cz$, we use a self-attention model~\cite{vaswani2017attention} $g(\cz)$ to calculate the relationship among all $\z_k\in\cz$.
+For the effective and redundant trajectories, given the embeddings $\cz$, we use a self-attention model~\cite{vaswani2017attention} $g(\cz)$ to calculate the relationship among all $\z_k\in\cz$.
 Therefore, each embedding $\z_k$ is enhanced by other embeddings' information $\Bar{\cz}$, where $\Bar{\cz}_k = \cz \setminus \z_k$.
 The enhanced embedding $\z_k$ will be put into a decoder to generate a single trajectory.
 Now we have the CVAE formulation as

-This formulation is to constrain the effective trajectories $\tau_c$ and redundant trajectories $\tau_o$ to be as close as possible, and $\tau_c$ are as diverse as possible to help cover all ground truth trajectories.
-There are two targets: $\min d(\tau_c, \tau_o)$ and $\max d(\tau_{c,i}, \tau_{c,j})$, where $d(\cdot,\cdot)$ is the distance function between two trajectories.
-Dlow~\cite{yuan2020dlow} solves the second target, but it's not able to solve the first target effectively due to the lack of information of other trajectories.
+This formulation is to constrain the effective trajectories $\tau_c$ and redundant trajectories $\tau_o$ to be as close as possible, and $\tau_{c, i} \in \tau_c$ are as diverse as possible to cover all ground truth trajectories.
+Therefore, here are two targets: $\min d(\tau_c, \tau_o)$ and $\max d(\tau_{c,i}, \tau_{c,j})$, where $d(\cdot,\cdot)$ is the distance function between two trajectories.
+DLOW~\cite{yuan2020dlow} solves the second target, but it's not able to solve the first target effectively due to the lack of information on other trajectories.
 Our formulation provides the information $\Bar{\cz}$ to the decoders and helps trajectories to achieve the first target.